-The College of Business Administration and Graduate School of Business offers a graduate program leading to the degree of master of business administration (M.B.A.).
+The College of Business Administration offers a graduate program leading to the degree of Master of Business Administration (M.B.A.).
 Enrollment in M.B.A. core classes is restricted to students in classifications 7 and 8 only.
 Classification 6 students are not eligible to enroll in M.B.A. core courses.

 The M.B.A. degree consists of 57 semester credit hours of course work.
 Twelve hours of electives and 45 hours of M.B.A. core courses comprise the M.B.A. degree program.
 Prerequisite courses for the M.B.A. program include macroeconomics, microeconomics and calculus.
 The M.B.A. degree is a non-thesis degree for which a final oral examination is not required.
-Students admitted after fall 1987 may be eligible to reduce the number of required hours to a minimum of 36 hours by approved course waivers.
-Details concerning the M.B.A. curriculum and the waiver process may be obtained by contacting the Masters Programs Office, College of Business Administration and Graduate School of Business.
+Students admitted after Fall, 1987 may be eligible to reduce the number of required hours to a minimum of 36 hours by approved course waivers.
+Details concerning the M.B.A. curriculum and the waiver process may be obtained by contacting the Masters Programs Office, College of Business Administration.
 New students are admitted in both fall and spring semesters.
-The College of Business Administration and Graduate School of Business is accredited by the American Assembly of Collegiate Schools of Business (AACSB) at both the baccalaureate and master's degree levels.
+The College of Business (AACSB) at both the baccalaureate and master's degree levels.